To the Class of 2018:

 As you prepare to join the St. Lawrence community, I want to talk about “social networking.”

 We learn best face-to-face.
 Our community is built on this close-up and intense premise.
 While we use the most powerful technologies available, we remind you that our daily work must always be personal.
 At St. Lawrence, your face matters, not your Facebook page.
 We expect you to turn from Facebook connections and relationships to face-time conversations.

 When you arrive, you’ll notice portraits all over campus; they are the faces

 of Laurentians who were once students and teachers here.
 Study their faces.

 They made your planned education possible.
-As you get to know Gunnison Memorial
+Next Spring, when we reopen the restored Gunnison Memorial

 William L. Fox '75